 Adding West Coast Express train cars to address customer demand

-More funding for the Major Road Network, including funding to address the deterioration of road conditions in many areas of the region
+Increased rehabilitation funding for the Major Road Network, including funding to address road deterioration in many areas of the region